 Knowing your own and others' histories means you can make small changes to your words, tone and body language.

-This will make a big difference to the effectiveness of your communication.
+This will make a big difference in the effectiveness of your communication.

 We'll look at the stuff that goes on in your head that supports or hinders good communication.

-After exploring why and how it happens, we will look at what you can do to improve your communication.
+After exploring why and how it happens, we will look at what you can do to improve your communication skills.

 Where you are when you are talking to someone can have a huge effect on how the conversation goes.